 Very sweet and crunchy like a regular Fuji, except this one comes in September!

 An underrated apple I think.
 Empire really is an all-purpose apple.
 Most people know of only its great taste, but it makes one of the best tasting pies.
-It also breaks quite easily into sauce.
+It also breaks down quite easily into sauce.
 A Red Delicious/McIntosh cross.

 A great, late October apple, Fuji is very crunchy, sweet and keeps well in storage.
-Compares well against a Honey Crisp.
+Compares well against Honey Crisp.

 The sweetest apple we carry and not coincidently, one of my favorites.
 Its parents are Golden Delicious and Kidds Orange Red.
 It behaves very much like a Golden Delicious except being juicier and smaller in size.
 The texture is finer too.
-Orange in color.

 Heritage Red Delicious